Get In-depth Biotech Coverage with Timmerman Report.

 Don’t people die on Everest?
 Yes.
 Avalanches, earthquakes, and rockfalls are objective hazards that can happen.
 The death rate was 1.9% between 2000 and 2015, lowered by improved weather forecasting technology.

 How much of the money raised is going to cancer research?
-I secured sponsorship to cover all the climbing fees.
-I’m also paying for all my personal expenses — the flight to Kathmandu, extra climbing gear, personal training, and journalistic labor for Timmerman Report while I’m away.
+I secured sponsorship to cover all the climbing fees upfront.
+I’m also paying for all my personal expenses — the flight to Kathmandu, extra climbing gear, personal training, trip insurance, and journalistic labor for Timmerman Report while I’m away.
 All the donations collected will go directly toward supporting cancer research at Fred Hutch.